Alice (2022 film)

-Alice is a 2022 American crime thriller film set in the 1970s, written and directed by Krystin Ver Linden, in her directorial debut.
+Alice is a 2022 American crime thriller film set in the 1970s, based on the life of Mae Louise Wall Miller, written and directed by Krystin Ver Linden, in her directorial debut.
 The film stars Keke Palmer, Jonny Lee Miller, Common, Gaius Charles, and Alicia Witt.

 Alice had its world premiere at the 2022 Sundance Film Festival on January 23, 2022, and was released in the United States on March 18, 2022, by Roadside Attractions and Vertical Entertainment.
 The film received mixed reviews from critics.
 It was nominated in three categories for the NAACP Image Awards, and nominated for the Saturn Award for best independent film.

 Synopsis

 Alice is enslaved on a 19th-century style plantation in Georgia, owned by Paul Bennet.
 Attempting to escape, she runs through a vast forest and emerges onto a Georgia highway in 1973.
 She meets Frank, a truck driver who helps her adjust to the truth of the time period, and that she has been misled her whole life.
 After reading some books explaining when and how all other plantations ended, and tracking down Rachel, the ex-wife of her "owner," she is able to convince Frank about the plantation.
 Inspired by Pam Grier's character in the film Coffy, she persuades Frank to go back with her, so that she can exact revenge on Bennet and free the rest of the "domestics" being held there.